oconn/domestic/README.md

   (dispatch [:event-two {:user "2"}]))
 ```

 The above example demonstrates how to leverage `bind-dispatcher`.
-The state atom, and any other number of additional arguments, proxies to each dispatch event (similar to partially applied function).
+The state atom, and any other number of additional arguments, proxies to each dispatch event (similar to a partially applied function).
 Note that the `dispatch` function expects a vector with it's first argument as the `event-key`.

 ### reagent Example